Skip to main content

 India (Gujarat, Maharashtra)

 Indian Carnelian Agate has been mined for thousands of years.
 Known for warm, deep orange tones with subtle banding.
-The city of Khambhat (Cambay) has been a major agate cutting and polishing center for centuries.
+The city of Khambhat (Cambay) has been a major agate cutting center for centuries.

 Uruguay (Artigas)